takumi-sase/takumi-sase.github.io/nonlinear.md

 $$ x(t)=Ce^{Ax(t)} $$

-where $C$ is an arbitrary constant.
+where $C$ is an arbitrary constant matrix.